AdobeDocs/experience-manager-65.it-IT/help/sites-developing/xtypes.md

 ---
-title: Utilizzo di xtype (interfaccia classica)
+title: Utilizzo di xtypes (interfaccia classica)
 seo-title: Using xtypes (Classic UI)
 description: Scopri tutti gli xtype disponibili con AEM
 seo-description: Learn about all the xtypes that are available with AEM